First International Dada Fair, Berlin, 1920

 Die Freiheit - Berlin, 9 July 1920

-The Dadaists Hausmann, Dix, Albrecht, Gross, Hannah Hoch, and some others have opened an exhibition at the Salon Burchard, at 13 Liitzowufer, for which they charge an entry fee of three marks and 30 pfennigs, probably in the expectation that only the purse-holders of the West End will pay a visit.
+The Dadaists Hausmann, Dix, Albrecht, Gross, Hannah Hoch, and some others have opened an exhibition at the Salon Burchard, at 13 Lutzowufer, for which they charge an entry fee of three marks and 30 pfennigs, probably in the expectation that only the purse-holders of the West End will pay a visit.
 So, although it may well be asserted, on a poster within the exhibition, that Dada is on the side of the revolutionary proletariat, the Burchard exhibitors in fact end up enacting the intellectual dictatorship of the proletariat as a form of overture for an audience of well-to-do philistines.
 Very much a case of "art," then.
 Dada wants to liberate us from all bourgeois lies.
 It wants to undermine the windy rhetoric, the conventions, and the hypocrisy of the bourgeois mentality; and it has succeeded brilliantly in some sure-footed hunting out of the bourgeois in disguise.
 The best of this work has been achieved in the essays of Raoul Hausmann, published in the Einziger, in the Erbe, and recently in issue no. 8 of Dada (Malik-Verlag, Berlin).
 "Know yourself'- is the wisdom of Dadaism.
 Forget about the past, forget about the future; know yourself ... today!
 Wrap yourself up in today, whether you are happy to do so or not.
 Every flight from the present is a weakness, every passing of judgment an instance of narrowmindedness.
 Only he who knows himself in the present moment has the right to open his mouth.
 As the intellect eagerly insinuates itself between things as they are and our perceptions of them be it in the form of a judgment, an assumption, a wish, a belief, an intellectual tradition, or an idea the Dadaists are against intellect.
 They uphold the pure primitivism of unmediated experience.
 It is out of this Dadaist stance, which has an ethical value, that the art of Dada arises.
 Making art does not, strictly speaking, form part of the Dada program.
 But where does it leave Dada when its young people barricade themselves against its command to "know yourself' taking refuge in self-assurances, in Ten Commandments advertised on posters: in short, when they make idiots of themselves instead of knowing themselves?
 Dada is itself mired in Expressionism.
 It has to recognize that-and then laugh!
 But such recognition, which is bitter enough, is not yet the final form of self-knowledge.
 The art of the Dadaists can only be a direct expression of the age.
 It cannot really differ in character from the present day.
 Mr. Scheinrat recently penned the delightful proposition: "Art is able to transpose man into a more beautiful world."
 This reflects a bourgeois understanding of art.
 Dada shows us the world as it is in 1920.
 Dada would like to tell us: 1920 is not as horrible as all that.
 Man is a machine, culture consists of rags, education is darkness, intellect is a form of brutality, the norm is stupidity, and the military is in charge.
 Only a fool would nowadays paint The Elysian Fields [Gefilde der Seligen].
 All "beautiful" colors and forms are nowadays fraudulent.
 The state of the intellect in 1920 is shown by the Dadaists in images that have been glued together out of advertising logos, photographs, driver's licenses, iron crosses, razor blades, scraps of braid, uniform insignia, and newspaper clippings.
 They swap the heads on photographs, cut them off and recombine them, and have evolved a technique that produces an uncanny tension and that undeniably enriches our conventional approach to making paintings.
 Here there are to be found a great many important ideas-and not least for the cinema, whose future I see as above all very Dadaistic.
 A number of truly marvelous pasted works by Hanna Hoch, Raoul Hausmann, and George Grosz make this exhibition well worth a visit.
 But there is in fact far too much good work in it.
 With the walls hung entirely with these Dada pictures, there no longer appears to be any real difference between this movement and any other formula for art, be it Impressionist or Expressionist.
 Only that which is unique is truly Dada.
 When the Dadaists had finished installing their exhibition, they should have thrown out half of what they had hung.
 Annoying the philistine bourgeois, annoying the philistine artist-that alone is rather too little for Dada.
 It really would have been better to show Kurt Schwitters and Golyscheffhere rather than many "true" Dadaists.
 An outstanding abattoir picture by Otto Dix and A good picture by Paul [Johannes Sokrates] Albrecht, Death of the Musketeer Helm hake on the Field of Honor [Der Tod des Fuseliers Helmhake Auf dem Felde der Ehre ], are very badly hung.
 But Then these are not examples of orthodox Dadaism.
 Dadaism is a force to be reckoned with.
 It sees things for what they are-and, by this means, puts an end to them.
 Correctly understood, it does away with every form of opposition.
 Dadaism, which alternately gives sermons and snaps at them, is still only in its modest beginnings.
 Terror is unworthy of true Dada.
 The German Revolution is at a stage where scolding has a counter-revolutionary effect.
 This display has turned out to be something of a German Dada Exhibition.
 We must hope that the next one will be an International Dada Exhibition.
 The most promising item in the present show is a poster with the slogan "Dada is not bluffing."

 "Dada" [excerpt]